Fab2bprog/Xojo_MiniFact/README.md

 This is the beginning of a billing software, inventory management, product management that I abandoned few years ago.
 I would very much like someone to finish this development.

+The "icons" folder must be located in the same directory as MiniFact.xojo_binary_project.
+It contains all the icons necessary to compile the program.

 The software is delivered as is, with its bug.
 We can consider it as a demo how to access database sqlite.